grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 - **Calculation** - The calculation that you want to apply.
 - **Fields** - The fields to which you want to apply the calculations.
 The system applies the calculation to all numeric fields if you do not select a field.

-#### Count rows calculation

-If you want to show the number of rows in the dataset instead of the number of values in the selected fields, select the **Count** calculation and toggle on the **Count rows** switch.
+- **Count rows** - This options is displayed if you select the **Count** calculation.
+If you want to show the number of rows in the dataset instead of the number of values in the selected fields, toggle on the **Count rows** switch.

 ### Cell options